We are back, El Rushbo, having more fun than a human being should be allowed to have with half my brain tied behind my back, just to make it fair.

 Thank you.

-And uh we absolutely love you.
+We absolutely love you.

-Um, but I didn't start listening until I was about eighteen, and now I'm 29.
+My father turned me on to you, but I didn't start listening until I was about 18.

-I listen to you every day almost if I can, depending on my work schedule.
+I listen to you every day, almost if I can, depending on my work schedule.

 That's awesome.

-We just love you.
+We just absolutely love you.

 So hang up.

-We'll send your your daughter she'll grow into this stuff.
+She'll grow into this stuff.

 She'll eventually like the Liberty Doll.

-I mean, she may even like that now.
+She'll even like that now.

-So you just hang on, this is how this is how we'll do it.
+This is how we'll do it.

-That will be a decision uh that is made by the Department of Justice and prosecutors over there.
+That will be a decision that is made by the Department of Justice and prosecutors over there.

-Uh so um it does not that does not seem to be the direction that it's trending.
+So that does not seem to be the direction that it's trending.

-So he says he's not a target.
+So he says she's not a target.

 She's not a target of the investigation.

-That folks, that cannot be true.
+That, folks, that cannot be true.

-There's all these different characterizations of uh bad people that the good guys pursue.
+You know, target, subject, person of interest, there's all these different characterizations of bad people that the good guys pursue.

 Subject, a lot of people think subject and target are the same thing, and they're not.